 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The Charpentier family was an integral part of the history ancient France since it was derived from the northern, coastal region of Normandy.
 Charpentier was a name given to a wood worker or carpenter which is derived from the Old French word "carpentier," meaning someone who works with wood.

 The surname Charpentier was first found in Normandy (French: Normandie), the former Duchy of Normandy, where this ancient family has held a family seat from very early times.

 There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Carpentier, Charpentier, Charpantier, Charpantier, de Charpentier, Charpentier, Carpentie, Carpentié, Carpentiais, Carpentiet, Carpantier, Carpantie, Carpantié, Garpentier, Garpentie, Garpentié, Garpentiais, Garpentiet, Garpantier, Garpantie, Garpantié, Carppentier, de Carpentier and many more.

-Charpentier Settlers in the United States in the 18th Century
+Charpentier Settlers in United States in the 18th Century

-Charpentier Settlers in the United States in the 19th Century
+Charpentier Settlers in United States in the 19th Century

 The Charpentier Family Crest was acquired from the Houseofnames.com archives.
 The Charpentier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.